 Make-Ahead and Storage

 How to Reheat: Allow frozen cornbread to thaw in the refrigerator and then warm it on a baking sheet covered with foil to keep the edges and top from burning or drying out.
-You can also add a little butter to the top or spritz it with a little water before covering with foil to help keep the cornbread moist while reheating.
+You can also add a little butter to the top or spritz it with a little water before covering it with foil to help keep the cornbread moist while reheating.

 Why Does My Cornbread Crumble?